ahnafbinazad/e-Transport-Marketplace/README.txt

 They can then either accpet or reject the order.
 If rejected, it will be sent to the nex driver.
 Drivers can update the status of the order which will be instantly sent to the customers as a notification to their account

-A more robust project report has been added to the repository that further describe the research, architecture, workflow and other factors about the program

 To run the program:
 1. Import the SDI_Project.sql file into the database to initially setup the database